sollecitom/software-product-development-blog/content/posts/2023/2023-12-21-my-belief-system-for-software-product-development.md

 # Belief system

-TODO
+[//]: # (TODO)

-# Principles
+# Parting words

-1. I wrote down quite a few organizational principles in [a previous article](https://sollecitom.github.io/software-product-development-blog/posts/2023/2023-11-16-organizational-principles-for-effectiveness/).
+[//]: # (TODO)

-2. TODO
+I wrote down quite a few organizational principles in [a previous article](https://sollecitom.github.io/software-product-development-blog/posts/2023/2023-11-16-organizational-principles-for-effectiveness/).
+These principles derive from my current belief system, so they won't resonate if you hold a different set of beliefs.